Exhibits & Presentations

 August 4 — September 13, 2025 | Exhibit Hours 10am – 4pm

-The American Museum of Natural History's latest digital panel exhibition, Dinosaurs Among Us, showcases compelling fossil evidence that birds evolved from dinosaurs, vividly connecting us to the ancient past.
-Explore vibrant illustrations and paleontological evidence revealing the surprising connections between dinosaurs and modern birds.
+The American Museum of Natural History's recent digital panel exhibition showcases compelling fossil evidence that birds evolved from a group of dinosaurs, vividly connecting us to the ancient past.

 Dino Tales Storytime • Wednesday | August 13 | 11am-12pm

-Join us for a dino-themed story time!
-The Cultural Center staff will read elementary-level stories about fossils, digs and dinosaurs amongst the Dinosaurs Among Us exhibit.
+Join us for a dino-themed storytime!
+Cultural Center staff will read elementary-level stories about fossils, digs and dinosaurs amongst the Dinosaurs Among Us exhibit.
 Spend time exploring the exhibit afterwards!
+Register Now!

 This event is tailored with families in mind.